realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing-infinities-and-clamp-modeling.md

 A concise formulation:

 **When abstraction runs infinitely, ask whether reality does too; if not, the missing clamp is part of the explanation.**

+A second formulation:

+**Infinity is a diagnostic question: what keeps this going, and what stops it if reality does?**

 ---